4 Simple Things To Try When Your Body Will Not Switch Off At Night

 • a busy mind

-• that “I’m exhausted but somehow still alert” feeling
+• that “I am exhausted but somehow still alert” feeling

 Not in a dramatic knock-you-out way.

-Just enough to help your body stop gripping so tightly.
+Just a practical way to help your body stop gripping so tightly.

 • Rub some onto the back of your neck

-• Or onto your tummy if your whole body feels “wired”
+• Apply it to your legs or tummy if your whole body feels wired

-But it gives your body a really clear message:
+But it gives your body a clear message:

 You do not need a perfect nighttime routine.

-You need something realistic enough to do on a tired Tuesday night when you’ve got absolutely nothing left.
+You need something realistic enough to do on a tired Tuesday night when you have absolutely nothing left.

 Start small.